|Nutrition Facts (per serving)|

 Put the canning jars in the water bath canner, cover with water, and bring to a boil.
 Reduce the heat to low and keep it at a simmer (not boiling).

-Put the lids in a saucepan and bring to a simmer.
+Put the lids in a saucepan, and bring them to a simmer.
 Keep them in the hot water until you are ready to use them.

-Put the vegetables in a large colander, drain, and rinse thoroughly with cold water.
-Using your hands, squeeze out excess liquids.
+Transfer the vegetables to a large colander, drain, and rinse thoroughly with cold water.
+Use your hands to squeeze out excess liquid.

-Rinse out the pot you used for the vegetables.
-In the pot, combine the vinegar, sugar, mustard seeds, and celery seeds.
+Rinse the pot you used for the vegetables.
+Combine the vinegar, sugar, mustard seeds, and celery seeds in the pot.
 Bring to a boil over medium-high heat.